 The following information is provided to inform students of the procedures in place at Oklahoma Panhandle State University for resolving alleged violations of University regulations.
 The procedures are designed to allow for fact-finding and decision-making in the context of the Oklahoma Panhandle State University educational community.
-The objective is to provide procedures that balance the rights of the individual with the legitimate interests of the University community.
+The objective is to provide procedures that balance the individual's rights with the University community's legitimate interests.